meza/minecraft-mod-manager/README.md

 `mmm update` or `mmm u`

-This will try and find newer versions of every mod defined in the `modlist.json` file that matches the given game version and loader.
+This will try and find newer versions of every mod defined in the `modlist.json` file that matches the given game version, loader and doesn't have a fixed `version` configuration.
 If a new mod is found, it will be downloaded and the old one will be removed.
 If the download fails, the old one will be kept.

 You would run this command when you want to make sure that you're using the newest versions of the mods.